Bell Island Stained Glass Company Tina's SPA

 One of the last standing lighthouses in Newfoundland welcomes you to enjoy the vista overlooking Conception Bay.
 Once the home of the local lightkeeper, it now offers you a good down home breakfast or lunch now serving some of Newfoundland favorites like Cabbage Rolls and pea soup.
 Sit and enjoy a delicious meal while taking in the views and the wonderful sea salt air.

 JOIN THE LOCALS

-Friday night is an wonderful evening of local talent, singing, story and joke telling.
+Loads of talent found on the Belle of the Bay and Friday night is a wonderful evening to enjoy the singing, story and joke telling talent.
 All ages, tourists and locals gather round in the Cafe to enjoy a night you won't soon forget.
-You don't know what might come up but it is always entertaining so if you have never been to a Newfie kitchen party then I suggest you drop in for a couple of hours of the evening, watch the sun set over the cliffsides and be one of us.
-And if you have an inkling of talent, we would love you to grab the mic!
+You don't know what might come up but it is always interesting to say the least.
+So if you have never been to a Newfie kitchen party then I suggest you drop in for a couple of hours of the evening, watch the sun set over the cliff sides and be one of us.
+And if you have an inkling of talent, we would love you to grab the mic too!